Matt99170/Matt99170.github.io/_posts/2022-11-14-Project3-blog-post.md

 ## Project 3 Blog Post - ST558

-Our goal with this project was to create predictive models and automating Markdown reports for six different data_channel_is_* (Lifestyle, Entertainment, Business, Social Media, Tech and world) articles.
+The goal of this project was to create predictive models and automating Markdown reports for six different data_channel_is_* (Lifestyle, Entertainment, Business, Social Media, Tech and world) articles.

 We are using this [Online News Popularity Data Set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).